Housing Information and procedures Thanksgiving, Winter, and Spring academic breaks for students living in Residential Life managed housing.

 - Leave at a certain point following the close of residential facilities.
 I.e. needing a few additional nights for travel accommodations.
-Once a student departs campus for the remainder of their Winter Break, access to their residential facilities will be turned off until Spring opening.
+Once a student departs for the remainder of their Winter Break, access to residential facilities will be turned off until Spring opening.
 There will be no exceptions.

 - Keep heat on (65 degrees or low) but DO NOT TURN OFF.

 - Unplug everything (defrost the refrigerator then leave unplugged).
 Fish tanks may remain plugged in.